Asabeneh/30-Days-Of-Python/readme.md

 ![Python script on Python shell](./images/adding_on_python_shell.png)

 Well done, you wrote your first Python script on Python interactive shell.
-How do we close the Python interactive shell ?
+How do we close the Python interactive shell?
 To close the shell, next to this symbol >> write **exit()** command and press Enter.

 ![Exit from python shell](./images/exit_from_shell.png)